WildlifeDatasets/wildlife-datasets/docs/index.md

-This site contains the documentation for the [Wildlife datasets](https://github.com/WildlifeDatasets/wildlife-datasets) project.
+This website contains the documentation for the [Wildlife datasets](https://github.com/WildlifeDatasets/wildlife-datasets) project.

 The aim of the project is to provide comprehensive overview of datasets for wildlife individual re-identification and an easy-to-use package for developers of machine learning methods.
 The core functionality includes: